 We use four risk ratings to assess Departments: green, amber/green, amber/red and red.

-Indicative ratings of Departments alphabetically.
+Indicative ratings of Departments alphabetically can be seen here.